ohSnapDude/pinePhoneDocumentation/postmarketOs/qtpass.md

 These instructions will probbaly need docker, check out [this page](./dockerSetup.md) for more information.

+## pinentry-gnome

+Install this into postmarket OS before going inside your docker container.
+This will make a GUI prompt appear whenever gpg requires a passcode:

+`sudo apk add pinentry-gnome`

 ## Build

 Done with docker setup?
 Let's go!